 Your organization probably invests a lot of employee time completing training, which can add up to many paid work hours.
 So if you’re not measuring business impact, you don’t know if that training is making a positive difference on productivity.
 You also don’t know how much of that money is simply wasted.

 Measuring learning’s impact on the business shows you how to optimize training’s impact and where to remove any scrap learning.
 And considering all your learners, L&D and the organization as a whole stand to see significant benefits and cost reductions

-Using Watershed to measure the business impact of training equips you with the knowledge to remove bad learning while designing content that addresses the needs of learners and stakeholders.
+Using Watershed and learning analytics to measure the business impact of training equips you with the knowledge to remove bad learning while designing content that addresses the needs of learners and stakeholders.

 Understand your stakeholders and how they will benefit from measuring the impact of learning.